-- 10. (a) Suppliers should transfer trigger list items or related technology, including technology defined under paragraph 6, only upon the recipient's assurance that in the case of: - (1) retransfer of such items or related technology, - or - (2) transfer of trigger list items derived from facilities originally transferred by the supplier, or with the help of equipment or technology originally transferred by the supplier;
+- 9. (a) Suppliers should transfer trigger list items or related technology only upon the recipient's assurance that in the case of: - (1) retransfer of such items or related technology, or the recipient of the retransfer or transfer will have provided the same assurances as those required by the supplier for the original transfer.

+(2) transfer of trigger list items derived from facilities originally transferred by the supplier, or with the help of equipment or technology originally transferred by the supplier;